larsonjj/generator-neopolitan/README.md

 ##### Typical error message:
 > jQuery is not defined

-When adding third-party scripts, you should always link to them using `<script>` tags within your base template file (See [Adding third-party libraries](#adding-third-party-libraries)).
+When adding third-party scripts, you should always import them to your `src/index.js` file (See [Adding third-party libraries](#adding-third-party-libraries)).
 However, doing so does not inform ESLint that your new library is defined globally.
 Thus, giving you errors.

 ##### Solution
 To remedy this situation, all you need to do is open up your `.eslintrc` file in the root directory of you project, and add your new library name to the `global:` property array: